 Synopsis: In a strip mall lies a culinary spectacle: The Indigo Restaurant.
 With its open kitchen, it draws you in from the inside and keeps you intrigued throughout your entire meal.
 The delicate lighting makes it a rich experience for any customers.
 The design process was economically viable while using the budget smartly, selecting materials carefully for an incredible finished product.

-Indigo is designed to “seduce” the visitor to engage in a culinary and visual spectacle.
-Located in a non-descript strip mall close to the center of town, the design attempts to buffer the harshness of the street through a series of layered spaces.
-The original building shell is a long and narrow volume.
-Its linearity is broken up into a series of spaces, each with its own spatial definition, yet visually connected to the adjacent spaces.
-These spaces and the partial views of the “open kitchen” are revealed sequentially and are defined by custom-crafted steel screens, sandblasted glass, and changes in wall and ceiling surfaces.
-The integration of a rich material palette (acid-treated copper, beech wood, aluminum, granite, steel and rich fabrics), color, and lighting is choreographed to create a rich visual experience.
-Thus, visitors find themselves moving with ease from one space to another, each with its own set of visual attractions, until they find themselves completely removed from the outside world.
+Detailed Description: The Indigo Restaurant seduces the visitor to engage in a visual culinary spectacle.
+The restaurant’s design attempts to buffer the harshness of the street and the nondescript mall through a sequence of layered spaces.
+The original building’s long, narrow volume is compartmentalized into a series of defined spaces that are visually connected to adjacent ones.
+These spaces and the partial views of the “open kitchen” are revealed sequentially and defined by custom-crafted steel screens, sandblasted glass, and changes in wall and ceiling surfaces.
+The varied palette of color, lighting, and material (acid-treated copper, beechwood, aluminum, granite, steel, rich fabrics) is choreographed to create a rich visual experience.
+Thus, visitors move with ease from space to space, each containing its own visual attractions until they are removed from the outside world.

 With a tight budget of $250,000 ($125,000 was designated for kitchen equipment, leaving the remainder for interior finishes, furniture, lighting, mechanical systems, etc.), this project entailed building out the shell as economically as possible while retaining some budget for the selective use of special materials (copper, wood) and the fabrication of steel and glass installations.
 For instance, the use of $15 Stonco fixtures for indirect lighting (concealed behind baffles and lighting coves) saved money.